Twitter suppressed Hunter Biden laptop story in 2020, internal emails reveal

 Our communication around our actions on the @nypost article was not great.
 And blocking URL sharing via tweet or DM with zero context as to why we’re blocking: unacceptable. https://t.co/v55vDVVlgt— jack (@jack) October 14, 2020

-Jack later responded to the incident before US Congress in November 2020.
+Jack later responded to the incident before the US Congress in November 2020.

 What unfolded at Twitter as per Matt Taibbi?